 My biggest sources of worry, fear and pessimism have always been around my writing.
 I have been putting my writing out the world for several years now, with the intention that it be more than a hobby and something I actually get to call a career.

 In my path to actualizing my dream, I hit a lot of roadblocks.
 Rejection.
 Criticism.
 Self-doubt.
 FEAR.
-When any or all of this comes up, I used to have the knee jerk reaction to either want to bury it or just drown in it.
+When any or all of this comes up, I used to have the knee jerk reaction of either burying the feelings or downing in them.
 I would feel it come over me like a wave, consuming me until I would eventually drag myself back out through meditation, yoga and long walks.
 Or, I would completely block it, which means I just buried it, waiting for it to rise up and really knock me on my ass when something (usually small) triggered it in me.

 And then I start to see the feelings not as my enemy, but as a partner guiding me, in a very intense and immediate way, back to the path of love.

-This approach, which I would call accept and neutralize, is counter-intuitive to what my knee jerk reaction is, which is to either reject the feelings or blow them up until they're all I can see.
+This approach, which I would call accept and neutralize, is counter-intuitive to what my knee jerk reaction is.
+When I insta-react I either reject the feelings or blow them up until they're all I can see.

 Accepting and neutralizing doesn't immediately resolve what I'm feeling.
 But it lessens the intensity, and that is enough that I don't have to hide the feelings or get overwhelmed by them.
 Once I'm no longer clinging to the darkness out of some fear that I'm actually safer that way, then they start to dissipate and show me why they arose.
 It's almost magical in how effective it is.
 But - and this is a big but - it takes patience and trust.